kwkou/815/articles/sql-database-xevent-code-event-file.md

  - 如果你想要重复运行脚本而不中断会话，可以很方便地选择注释掉 **Add-AzureAccount** 命令。

 		![在准备运行脚本之前，必须准备好已装有 Azure 模块的 PowerShell ISE。][30_powershell_ise]

-&nbsp;

 			## TODO: Before running, find all 'TODO' and make each edit!

 			#--------------- 1 -----------------------

 			# You can comment out or skip this Add-AzureAccount command after the first run.
 			# Current PowerShell environment retains the successful outcome.

 			'Expect a pop-up window in which you log in to Azure.'

 			Add-AzureRmAccount -EnvironmentName AzureChinaCloud

 			#-------------- 2 ------------------------

 			'
 			TODO: Edit the values assigned to these variables, especially the first few!
 			'

 			$subscriptionName       = 'YOUR_SUBSCRIPTION_NAME'
 			$policySasExpiryTime = '2016-01-28T23:44:56Z'
 			$policySasStartTime  = '2015-08-01'

 			$storageAccountName     = 'gmstorageaccountxevent'
 			$storageAccountLocation = 'China North'
 			$contextName            = 'gmcontext'
 			$containerName          = 'gmcontainerxevent'
 			$policySasToken      = 'gmpolicysastoken'

 			# Leave this value alone, as 'rwl'.
 			$policySasPermission = 'rwl'

 			#--------------- 3 -----------------------

 			# The ending display lists your Azure subscriptions.
 			# One should match the $subscriptionName value you assigned
 			#   earlier in this PowerShell script.

 			'Choose an existing subscription for the current PowerShell environment.'

 			Select-AzureSubscription -SubscriptionName $subscriptionName

 			#-------------- 4 ------------------------

 			'
 			Clean-up the old Azure Storage Account after any previous run, before continuing this new run.'

 			If ($storageAccountName)
 			{
 			    Remove-AzureStorageAccount -StorageAccountName $storageAccountName
 			}

 			#--------------- 5 -----------------------

 			[System.DateTime]::Now.ToString()

 			'
 			Create a storage account.
 			This might take several minutes, will beep when ready.
 			  ...PLEASE WAIT...'

 			New-AzureStorageAccount `
 			    -StorageAccountName $storageAccountName `
 			    -Location           $storageAccountLocation

 			[System.DateTime]::Now.ToString()

 			[System.Media.SystemSounds]::Beep.Play()

 			'
 			Get the primary access key for your storage account.
 			'

 			$primaryAccessKey_ForStorageAccount = `
 			    (Get-AzureStorageKey `
 			        -StorageAccountName $storageAccountName).Primary

 			"`$primaryAccessKey_ForStorageAccount = $primaryAccessKey_ForStorageAccount"

 			'Azure Storage Account cmdlet completed.
 			Remainder of PowerShell .ps1 script continues.
 			'

 			#--------------- 6 -----------------------

 			# The context will be needed to create a container within the storage account.

 			'Create a context object from the storage account and its primary access key.
 			'

 			$context = New-AzureStorageContext `
 			    -StorageAccountName $storageAccountName `
 			    -StorageAccountKey  $primaryAccessKey_ForStorageAccount

 			'Create a container within the storage account.
 			'

 			$containerObjectInStorageAccount = New-AzureStorageContainer `
 			    -Name    $containerName `
 			    -Context $context

 			'Create a security policy to be applied to the SAS token.
 			'

 			New-AzureStorageContainerStoredAccessPolicy `
 			    -Container  $containerName `
 			    -Context    $context `
 			    -Policy     $policySasToken `
 			    -Permission $policySasPermission `
 			    -ExpiryTime $policySasExpiryTime `
 			    -StartTime  $policySasStartTime

 			'
 			Generate a SAS token for the container.
 			'
 			Try
 			{
 			    $sasTokenWithPolicy = New-AzureStorageContainerSASToken `
 			        -Name    $containerName `
 			        -Context $context `
 			        -Policy  $policySasToken
 			}
 			Catch
 			{
 			    $Error[0].Exception.ToString()
 			}

 			#-------------- 7 ------------------------

 			'Display the values that YOU must edit into the Transact-SQL script next!:
 			'

 			"storageAccountName: $storageAccountName"
 			"containerName:      $containerName"
 			"sasTokenWithPolicy: $sasTokenWithPolicy"

 			'
 			REMINDER: sasTokenWithPolicy here might start with "?" character, which you must exclude from Transact-SQL.
 			'

 			'
 			(Later, return here to delete your Azure Storage account.
 See the preceding - Remove-AzureStorageAccount -StorageAccountName $storageAccountName)'

 			'
 			Now shift to the Transact-SQL portion of the two-part code sample!'

 			# EOFile

-&nbsp;

 		记下 PowerShell 脚本结束时输出的几个命名值。必须将这些值编辑成阶段 2 中使用的 Transact-SQL 脚本。

 ## 阶段 2：使用 Azure 存储空间容器的 Transact-SQL 代码